Hameez10/hameez10.github.io/README.md

    ```
 4. Open `http://localhost:8000` in your browser

-## Note About Instagram Embeds
+## Note About Social Media Embeds

-The Media page contains embedded Instagram posts.
+The Media page contains embedded Instagram and LinkedIn posts.
 To view these properly:
 - Make sure you're viewing the site through a web server (either the live site or locally)
 - Ensure your browser allows third-party scripts
-- You might need to be logged into Instagram in your browser
+- You might need to be logged into Instagram/LinkedIn in your browser
+- LinkedIn posts are embedded using LinkedIn's official embed feature

 ## Contact